ElegantEngineeringTech/livewire-modal/README.md

 });
 ```

-### Preloading a modal
+### Preloading a Modal

-To open a modal, dispatch a `modal-preload` event with the same props you will use to open it:
+To preload a modal, dispatch a `modal-preload` event with the same props used to open it:

 ```js
 Livewire.dispatch("modal-preload", {